georgetour/Mastering-SASS/README.md

 # Mastering-SASS
 <br>SASS is a tool that makes CSS work like a programming language by using variables, nesting, mixin, partial and many more great features.
-<br>Simple steps on how SASS  works so you can understand and master it.
+<br>- Simple examples on how SASS  works so you can understand and master it.

 -TO DO
 <br>Soon will add how to install it and finish the project.